OpenBB-finance/OpenBB/website/content/terminal/quickstart/faq.md

 The terminal is constantly being updated with new features and bug fixes.
 Updating will be different depending on the installation type:

-- For installation packages, uninstall the previous version (uninstall.exe for Windows, delete the Application folder on MacOS); then, download the lastest version and reinstall.
+- For installation packages, uninstall the previous version (uninstall.exe for Windows, delete the Application folder on MacOS); then, download the latest version and reinstall.
 User settings and data will remain.
 - For a `pip` installation, when a new version is published: `pip install openbb --upgrade`
 - Upgrade the `pip installation` to the source code installation with: